-Paramagnetic labels offer an attractive tool for the study of protein structure and function, as the magnetic moments of unpaired

-25 electrons generate long-range paramagnetic effects in NMR spectra.
-Among the paramagnetic effects that can be observed in NMR spectra, pseudocontact shifts (PCS) generated by paramagnetic metal ions stand out for their high information content and ease of observation (Otting, 2008; Parigi and Luchinat, 2018).
-Specifically, the PCSs provide information about the location of nuclear spins relative to the magnetic susceptibility anisotropy tensor (Δχ tensor) associated with a paramagnetic metal ion, and this information can readily be obtained for nuclear spins as far as 40 Å from the paramagnetic centre (Bertini 30 et al., 2001).
+Paramagnetic labels offer an attractive tool for the study of protein structure and function, as the magnetic moments of unpaired electrons generate long-range paramagnetic effects ${5}$ in NMR spectra.
+Among the paramagnetic effects that can be observed in NMR spectra, pseudocontact shifts (PCSs) generated by paramagnetic metal ions stand out for their high information content and ease of observation (Otting, 2008; Parigi and Luchinat, 2018).
+Specifically, the PCSs provide information about the location of nuclear spins relative to the magnetic susceptibility anisotropy tensor ( $\Delta \chi$ tensor) associated with a paramagnetic metal ion, and this information can readily be obtained for nuclear spins as far as 40 Å from the paramagnetic centre (Bertini et al., 2001).

-As many lanthanide ions display particularly large $\Delta \gamma$ tensors (Bleaney, 1972; Bertini et al., 2001), significant efforts have been made to devise lanthanide complexes for site-specific tagging of proteins (Su and Otting, 2010; Keizers and Ubbink, 2011; Nitsche and Otting, 2017; Joss and Häussinger, 2019; Saio and Ishimori, 2020).
+As many lanthanide ions display particularly large $\Delta \chi$ tensors (Bleaney, 1972; Bertini et al., 2001), significant efforts have been made to devise lanthanide complexes for site-specific tagging of proteins (Su and Otting, 2010; Keizers and Ubbink, 2011; Nitsche and Otting, 2017; Joss and Häussinger, 2019; Saio and Ishimori, 2020).
 In an alternative approach, PCSs can be elicited in proteins by creating binding sites for lanthanides or lanthanide complexes by protein engineering (Yagi et al., 2010; Barthelmes et al., 2011, 2015; Jia et al., 2011).
 A common problem of lanthanide tags arises from mobility of the metal-ion complex relative to the target protein.
-Paramagnetic lanthanide ions always generate paramagnetic relaxation enhancements (PRE) in the protein, which vary relatively little with minor movements of the metal ion.
+Paramagnetic lanthanide ions always generate paramagnetic relaxation enhancements (PREs) in the protein, which vary

+- $5$ relatively little with minor movements of the metal ion.
 In contrast, PCSs can decrease dramatically if the lanthanide complex reorientates relative to the protein.
-With a limited degree of tag flexibility, the PCSs may still be explained by a single effective

-40 $\Delta \chi$ tensor although, in principle, a family of $\Delta \chi$ tensors would be required to account for multiple tag conformations (Shishmarev and Otting, 2013).
-Well immobilized metal ions thus not only deliver larger PCSs but also more reliable $\Delta \gamma$ tensor fits.
+With a limited degree of tag flexibility, the PCSs may still be explained by a single effective $\Delta \chi$ tensor, although, in principle, a fam- - ily of $\Delta \chi$ tensors would be required to account for multiple tag conformations (Shishmarev and Otting, 2013).
+Wellimmobilized metal ions thus deliver not only larger PCSs, but also more reliable $\Delta \chi$ -tensor fits.